 Families can talk about...

-Families can talk about how the film reflects what was happening in the world in 1938.
+Families can talk about how The Adventures of Robin Hood reflects what was happening in the world in 1938.
 It's a good opportunity to teach kids about allegories -- that is, stories that have both literal and symbolic meaning.
 Can viewers spot the allegories for issues at the forefront of World War II-era America, including labor unionism, the Holocaust, and the Great Depression?
 What does Robin Hood represent?
 Why is the idea of a resistance important?

 How are the violence and sexuality in the film a reflection of the time in which it was made, and how are the depictions similar to and different from how violence and sexuality are used in contemporary films?

 This movie was centered on the "star power" of its leading actor, Errol Flynn.
 What are some contemporary examples of blockbuster movies in which A-list actors are given leading roles due in part to their mass appeal?

 Does the movie stand the test of time?
 Why, or why not?